adamelliotfields/treehouse-techdegree/README.md

     - The `PrivateRoute` component renders a `Route` component if the user is logged-in and a `Redirect` component to `/signin` otherwise.
     - The `PrivateRoute` component is used for the `/courses/create` and `/courses/:id/update` routes.

+## Testing

+The API server has a decent E2E test suite using Postman's Newman CLI.
+Note that the server must be running and the tests expect the database to be in a freshly-seeded state.
+In between tests, you can run `npm run clean` and `npm run seed` to drop and re-seed the database.

+The client unit tests only cover a couple components so far, but demonstrate how to use React DOM's built-in testing utilities with Jest.

+### Testing 403 Errors

+The `UpdateCourse` component will redirect to `/forbidden` and render the `Forbidden` component.

+In order to test the handling of 403 errors, you must be signed-in, otherwise the `PrivateRoute` component will redirect you to `/signin`.

+If you are signed-in, simply go to `/courses/:id/update` in your browser, where `:id` is the ID of a course you did not create.

+### Testing 404 Errors

+The `CourseDetail` and `UpdateCourse` components will redirect to `/notfound` and render the `NotFound` component if the course ID in the URL does not match any courses in the database.

+All other 404 errors will render the `NotFound` component without redirecting.

+### Testing 500 Errors

+All [route handlers](./api/handlers) are wrapped in try-catch blocks.
+Simply throw an error at the beginning of the `try` block and the error handling middleware will send a 500 response to the client.

+Note that if you throw outside the `try` block, the server will hang **because Express does not handle unhandled Promise rejections for you.**

+Alternatively, you can throw an error inside of the `try` block in `componentDidMount` to trigger the error handler, just make sure you comment out the code below it so ESLint doesn't complain about unreachable code.

 ## FAQ

 ### What does `?.` and `??` do?